-In 2016/17, an amount of £24k (2015/16 £88k) has been credited to the HRA cost of services being the net of the cost of capital expenditure chargeable to leaseholders and the amount invoiced to leaseholders.
+In 2017/18, an amount of £153k has been debited (2016/17 credit of £24k) to the HRA cost of services being the net of the cost of capital expenditure chargeable to leaseholders and the amount invoiced to leaseholders.
 This has been reversed out to the Capital Adjustment Account in the Movement on the HRA Statement.
 The charge or credit arises due to a timing difference between the work being completed and invoiced.